 The Voting Assistance Guide contains up-to-date requirements and information for voting in each state.
 You will be given the state information applicable in your case.
 Note the date for applying.
 Once you determine the county you vote in, the Guide can give you the address and zip code of the county official to which you must address your FPCA.
 Note: many states will accept the FPCA as a multipurpose form, i.e. it can be used as an application for registration and/or an absentee ballot.
 In the event that your voting state does not accept the FPCA for all purposes, the state will mail you a registration form, which must be completed.
 In some cases the form must be notarized before an American consular officer or notary public abroad.
 In those states, only after the registration form is fully executed and mailed will you receive an absentee ballot.

-If the state requires that you take an oath to the contents of the FPCA, bring it to the Embassy’s Voting Unit for notarization along with your passport.
+If the state requires that you take an oath to the contents of the FPCA, send an email to DakarACS@state.gov to request a notary appointment.
 All notarization services on voting materials are performed free of charge.
 If you cannot appear before a consular officer, you may have it witnessed by a local solicitor or notary public.
 (There will be a charge in that case.)